Barney's 1-2-3-4 Seasons

 Barney's 1-2-3-4 Seasons is the sixth Barney & Friends home video.
 It was originally released on August 6, 1996.
 This video features a collection of traditional children's songs and school songs, and it is also compatible with Actimates Barney.

 Plot

-BJ just cannot wait to play all of his favorite outdoor games and sports.
-But it never seems to be the right season of the year.
-Barney and his friends help BJ, and with four magical jars and a little bit of imagination, they experience spring, summer, fall and winter – all in one fantastic day of seasonal fun!
+BJ wants to play outdoor games and sports, but it never seems to be the right season of the year.
+Barney and his friends use magical jars and imagination to help BJ experience spring, summer, fall and winter all in one day.